curiousjp/daz_depthmap_processor/example.md

 mapping status was: Success
 ```
 ### Manipulating the depth map
-Next, I open the depth map in [Gimp](https://www.gimp.org/), although any modern image editor with layer support should work fine.
-I convert the image to RGB colour depth, and begin to make some changes.
-The first thing I want to do is overpaint the areas where the reflection in the mirror 'sticks out' from its edges.
+Next, I open the depth map in [Gimp](https://www.gimp.org/), although any modern image editor with layer support should work.
+I convert the image to RGB colour, and begin to make some changes.
+The first thing I want to do is overpaint the areas where the reflection in the mirror 'sticks out' from its edges to match the background colour behind them.

 The main trick when working with depth maps is to use the Fuzzy Select Tool (aka the "Magic Wand") with a threshold of zero, allowing you to grab all the connected pixels at the same depth.
-In Gimp, specifically, you can click and drag left and right to expand or contract the threshold as you select, allowing you to grab large areas of connected geometry.
-Once you have the area you want selected, switch to another layer and use the Bucket Fill tool in its "fill entire selection" mode to hard colour your selection.
-Once I'd finished, my revised depth map looked like this:
+In Gimp, you can click and drag left and right to expand or contract the threshold as you select, allowing you to conveniently grab large areas of connected geometry.
+Once you have the area you want selected, switch to or create another layer and then use the Bucket Fill tool in its "fill entire selection" mode to hard colour your selection.
+Once I'd finished cleaning up, my revised depth map looked like this:

 ![tampered-montage](https://github.com/curiousjp/daz_depthmap_processor/assets/48515264/1d16e7d1-9676-4d5b-9052-1b394c836c08)

-### Painting the regions
+### Painting the region masks
-I now want to use colours to mask out all the separate "entities" of the image.
-Each area I separate in this way can receive its own prompt in the resutling generation.
+I now want to use colours to mask out all the separate "entities" in the image.
+Each area I separate in this way can receive its own prompt in the final generation.

-This is mostly done using the Fuzzy Select and Bucket tools as described above, dropping each area onto its own layer and then painting it in with solid colour.
-The colours you use here matter, because the addon we'll be using, [sd-webui-regional-prompter](https://github.com/hako-mikan/sd-webui-regional-prompter) uses colour to match up each point in the image with the appropriate prompt.
-The relationship looks like this:
+This is mostly done using the Fuzzy Select and Bucket tools as described above, dropping each area onto its own layer, painting it in with solid colour, and adding or removing paint until it looks right.
+The colours you use here matter, because the addon we'll be using, [sd-webui-regional-prompter](https://github.com/hako-mikan/sd-webui-regional-prompter) uses colour to match each point in the map with the appropriate prompt.
+The relationship between prompt numbers and colours is described in the sd-webui-regional-prompter help, but looks like this:

 |Prompt #|Hue|Saturation|Value|
 |--------|---|----------|-----|